-Under this policy, as amended, each director is required to hold shares with a minimum value equal to five times the amount of the director's annual Board retainer fees and is required to comply within four years from the date of becoming a member of the Board.
-With each increase in the amount of the annual Board retainer, directors are required to attain the applicable increased minimum share ownership value level within two years from the date of such increase.
+Under this policy, as amended, each director is required to hold shares with a minimum value equal to five times the amount of the director's annual base cash retainer fees and is required to comply within four years from the date of becoming a member of the Board.
+With each increase in the amount of the annual base cash retainer fees, directors are required to attain the applicable increased minimum share ownership value level within two years from the date of such increase.